 - Sending out emails and text messages disguised as surveys about COVID-19 vaccines, according to the U.S. Justice Department.
 These questionnaires, purportedly from shot producers Pfizer, Moderna and AstraZeneca, promise a "free" reward if you provide bank or credit card information to cover a small fee.

 - Posing as Federal Emergency Management Agency (FEMA) officials in texts, calls and emails, seeking personal information to "register" people for a federal program to help cover funeral expenses for victims of COVID-19.
 The program is real, but any unsolicited contact about it is fake; FEMA says it only reaches out to people who have already contacted the agency about funeral aid.

 Editor's note: This article was published on March 9, 2020.
 It is being updated regularly with information on new coronavirus scams, law-enforcement actions and fraud statistics from the FTC.

-- Don't click on links or download files from unexpected emails, even if the email address looks like a company or person you recognize.
+- Don't click on links or download files from unexpected emails, even if the sender appears to be a business, government agency or person you recognize.
 Ditto for text messages and unfamiliar websites.